 When lifestyle improvements cannot be implemented due to clients' circumstances or limited motivation, longevity experts look for other solutions.
 Supplements are a popular option for busy clients who do not have the time, energy, or motivation to introduce changes to their health routines.
 However, very often, clients are more eager to take the supplements than the clinics willing to recommend them.
-Longevity supplements are still controversial due to limited data on their long-term effects, and most of the evidence is derived from animal models.
+Longevity supplements are still controversial due to limited data on their long-term effects or efficacy, and most of the evidence is derived from animal models.
 Longevity clinics hold very diverse viewpoints regarding supplements, reflecting varied philosophies.
-While some specialists advocate for their positive effects, viewing their preventive and protective actions as outweighing potential risks, others refrain from recommending them altogether.
+While some specialists advocate for their positive effects, viewing their potential preventive and protective actions as outweighing potential risks, others refrain from recommending them altogether.
 Some practitioners adopt a harm reduction approach, providing information on the best supplement options and possible risks to clients who express interest.
-Prof. Andrea Maier from Chi Longevity remarked, "We do not know if the supplements have antagonistic or agonistic profiles."
-Supplements need to be regulated because they can act as powerful geroprotectors but sometimes are misused, and there is a substantial commercial sector despite that, we need more evidence".
+Prof. Andrea Maier from Chi Longevity remarked, "We do not know if the supplements have antagonistic or agonistic profiles.
+Supplements need to be more regulated because they can potentially act as powerful geroprotectors".
+However, most supplements have no demonstrated efficacy and potential side effects that need to be further studied.
+The field of longevity can significantly accelerate the development of efficacious and safe supplements by rigorously testing their efficacy and safety in randomized clinical trials using the well-defined protocols established for approved drugs.

-Longevity technology offers another avenue for enhancing health, with interventions like red and NIR light therapy, hyperbaric chambers, and cryotherapy proving popular.
+Longevity technology offers another avenue for enhancing health, with interventions like red and NIR light therapy, hyperbaric chambers, and cryotherapy proving increasingly popular.
 Hyperbaric chambers use high-pressure oxygen and are often utilized to support patients after stroke, improve muscle regeneration after intense workouts, and allow for super-compensation needed for muscle growth [24].
 Cryotherapy - a therapy with very low temperatures is mainly used for inflammation reduction, improving blood circulation, and recovery after intense physical activity [25].
 Phototherapy - treatment with various lengths of light affects the proper functioning of the entire body.
 Red and near-infrared (NIR) light plays a strategic role in many processes, including improving skin condition [26], reducing inflammation and pain, and accelerating body regeneration [27].

 Finally, some clinics offer interventions that are still seen as costly or controversial.
 The controversies around the costs of these therapies or their efficacies are so significant that often, people associate longevity clinics with these therapies.
 Some associate longevity clinics with stem cell therapies or plasma exchange and are pretty surprised when they find out that most medical longevity clinics instead focus on prevention and lifestyle improvement.
-Nevertheless, some longevity clinics often balance between available validated solutions and experimental therapeutics.
-Therefore, there is a solid need to regulate which interventions are sensible to ensure the field is credible.
+Nevertheless, some longevity clinics often try to reach a balance between available validated solutions and experimental therapeutics.
+Therefore, there is a solid need to regulate which interventions should be rigorously tested to further establish the validity of the whole field.

-While regulations are essential, another crucial aspect of applying interventions is understanding the baseline for each client and then tracking the effect on the patient over time.
+While regulations are essential, another crucial aspect of applying interventions is understanding the baseline for each client and then tracking the effect on each patient over time, a concept called "precision medicine".
 Assessing the efficacy of longevity interventions in humans presents a significant challenge within the field.
 Given the complexity of human health and the multifaceted nature of interventions, pinpointing the precise impact of individual measures proves challenging.
 Consequently, there is a pressing need to develop more robust and systematic evaluation methods to gauge the effectiveness of interventions accurately.